IMBUS-Fundamentals

 • VA the coronary sinus location and MV annulus movement

-• VA the mitral valve (MV) (apply Color)
+• VA the mitral valve (MV) (use Color)

 • VA the basal left ventricle (LV)